A Cruel Angel's Thesis: Critical reception

 Critics positively received "The Cruel Angel's Thesis".
-Axs.com's Terrance Pyror and Otaku Kart included the song in their lists of the best theme songs in the history of Japanese animation.
 Casey Baseel of Sora News and Ederlyn Peralta of Comic Book Resources described it as one of the most iconic anime songs.
-CBR's Eduardo Luquin praised its tone, writing, " 'Cruel Angel's Thesis' is a hype train that starts the trippy trip to the destinations known as philosophy, religion, and teenage angst.
+Comic Book Resources' Eduardo Luquin praised its tone, writing, " 'Cruel Angel's Thesis' is a hype train that starts the trippy trip to the destinations known as philosophy, religion, and teenage angst.
 Like a starting shot at the start of the race, it implores the watcher to go headlong into the show and try to take in everything Evangelion has to offer."

-For Lauren Orsini of Forbes and Noah Black of Mcccagora.com, the song is "instantly" and "devastatingly catchy".
+For Lauren Orsini of Forbes, the song is "instantly catchy".
 Matt Fagaly of Crunchyroll and Tom Pinchuk of Geek & Sundry praised the contrast between the dark, pessimistic themes of its parent series and the song's lighthearted tone.
 This view was echoed by the Anime-Planet website, which said, "It's a great piece of music, which is quite rare for anime openings these days".
 Upon the anime's release on Netflix, the theme song was again analyzed and reviewed.
 David Levesley of Gentlemen's Quarterly described it as an "exceptional" song while Junichi Tsukagoshi of Animate Times called it "a holy chant that everyone knows".
 Italian writer Laura Mucci of Everyeye.it called it "a curious element of cultural folklore", "a kind of Japanese counterpart to [the Italian] Nel blu, dipinto di blu".
 Comic Book Resources similarly ranked "A Cruel Angel's Thesis" as the best theme song of the 1990s and the third-most beautiful of all time.